Stanton and Olive, About 1915

 Their child was the first caucasian child born in the region.
 Graham, who came over the Oregon Trail with seven oxen, operated a stage between Bickleton and Mabton.
 John Skiller, who loaned John Bickle the resources to purchase property for a trading post that became Bickleton, was also a previous owner of Ganders lands.
 Some of the lands were also part of the 1896 Land Grant to the Northern Pacific Railway Co, which never built the much-sought railroad to Bickleton.

 Additional previous owners were Joseph Anton Marschall (1887), Clovia and Eugene Plaquet, who homesteaded in 1896, Ralph Cosens, John Hager, Henry A. and Josephine Hussey (1883), Joseph A. Marshall, CL and May Weaver, and Swen K. Anderson.
 Some of the early deeds were notarized by Sam Flowers, original co-owner of the Flowers and Bickle trading post that became Bickleton.
+Flowers later became a founder of Mabton.

 Wilbur Carroll Place